SamboDutta20/CVIP-Template-Matching/README.md

 # CVIP-Template-Matching
 The goal of this task is to experiment with template matching techniques, i.e., normalized cross correlation (NCC).
-# Image-Filtering
-Image filtering using high-pass and low-pass filter

 Original Image: